basavasagarkp/basavasagarkp.github.io/_posts/2024-07-14-modes-in-diffusion.md

 ## 				What are Modes in Diffusion Models?

-Diffusion models are great, they take the idea of iterative noise into a data point, which is like gradient descent at inference.
-Slowly, these models are peneterating robotics as well, because of one main feature that I want to explain here.
-It is their ability to learn different modes in the data and conditionally generate a sample from one of these modes at inference time.
+Diffusion models have emerged as a powerful tool in machine learning, particularly for their ability to generate high-quality samples.
+While their iterative noise-to-data process resembles gradient descent at inference, there's one key feature that makes them especially valuable for robotics: their ability to learn and generate samples from different modes in the data distribution.
+In this post, I'll explain what these modes are, why they matter, and how diffusion models handle them.

 ## But what are modes?